cdinger/activerecord-peoplesoft_models/README.md

 metadata.
 If access to your PeopleSoft instance is restricted, be sure to ask for access to these tables.

+## Tests

+Run the test suite with `bundle exec rake test`.
+Tests are run in an in-memory sqlite3 database.

 ## Motivation and principles

 This library is the third crack at trying to solve this problem.
 The first two